-In 2016, we and our wholly-owned subsidiaries reimbursed certain direct and indirect expenses to the operating partnership and our general partner.
-The reimbursements were made pursuant to the Partnership's Amended and Restated Agreement of Limited Partnership and Administrative Services Agreements or office lease agreements between the operating partnership and Dorchester Minerals Oklahoma LP or Maecenas Minerals, L.L.P., both wholly-owned subsidiaries of the Partnership.
+In 2017, the Partnership and our wholly-owned subsidiaries reimbursed certain direct and indirect expenses to the operating partnership and our general partner.
+The reimbursements were made pursuant to the Partnership Agreement and Administrative Services Agreements or office lease agreements between the operating partnership and Dorchester Minerals Oklahoma LP or Maecenas Minerals, L.L.P., both wholly-owned subsidiaries of the Partnership.
 No management fees or any other type of compensation is paid by or to any related party, other than compensation reported pursuant to Item 402 of Regulation S-K.